bartvanhoey/ReadMeGenerator/README.md

 # ReadMeGenerator

-Generates the README file of a VsCode Extension from a json file
+Automatically generates the README file of a VsCode Extension from a json file!